I need to make a confession. Sometimes, not every time but too often, when I see the message light blinking on my phone . . . fear grips me.

 I’m afraid of what the message might hold.
 See, I’ve experienced the searing pain of receiving words over the telephone that turned my world upside down never to be the same.
 I’ve known the loss that is experienced the moment you hear the words, “I’m sorry to have to tell you this . . .”

 Some of those life-upending messages came as a complete shock, others, like Dr. Koehn’s voicemail saying we needed to talk about moving my dad to hospice, were expected, but no less painful.
 Although I’ve received thousands of voicemail messages—why do the few that have been life changing ones, so often flash through my mind when I see the blinking light?

 Why do I want to run from the blinking light on my phone?
 Why do I get that familiar pit in my stomach (like when I was five and my mom took me to the doctor’s office for a booster shot)?
 Or why do I get this awful feeling of dread (like when I’d hear my dad’s footsteps outside my room, knowing I was in real trouble)?

 Why do I fear the blinking light?

-I react that way because I temporarily forget that God is my shield.
+I fear how my world will be rocked because I temporarily forget that God is my shield.